chriscostanza/BOTTL/README.md

-# BARKEEPER
+# B O T T L

-Barkeeper is a program designed to help bars organize and store inventory and drink information.
+BOTTL is a program designed to help bars organize and store inventory and drink information.